ayushn21/SwiftLogger/README.md

 ## Installation

 SwiftLogger is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following lines to your Podfile:

+    use_frameworks!
     pod "SwiftLogger"

 ## Documentation